 Heading to uni this autumn?
 Take some advice from those who've already been

-- Look out for people on your course.
-If you meet someone, exchange numbers and agree to go to the first few lectures together.
-It is easier to meet new people once you're already with someone.
-Even better, organise a trip to the uni bar after the first lecture with whoever wants to attend.
+If you meet someone on your course, you could exchange numbers and go to the first few lectures together.
+It's a lot easier to meet new people once you're already with someone.

 Societies and freshers fairs

-- University is probably the best opportunity you will ever have to try new sports, games, hobbies and activities.
-These will never be so cheap and easily available again.
-Have a look around the stalls and see what takes your fancy.
+University is probably the best opportunity you will have to try new sports, hobbies and activities so cheaply and easily.

-- Second and third year students are helpful people to approach for advice on which events to go to.
-They are also usually the people who are selling tickets for the different nights, so chat to them when you buy tickets.
+Second and third year students are usually the people selling tickets for the different nights, so you can ask them which events they recommend.

 Money and budgeting